dir07/Docker-project/README.md

 install docker in server

-cd /data       # this directory is linked to sql container
+mkdir /data       # this directory is linked to sql container

 docker network create --driver bridge --subnet  10.1.2.0/24 mybridge     # create your own bridge network #mybridge is network name